Nizamuddin4493/Nizamuddin4493/README.md

 - 🔭 I’m from Afghanistan and currently studying at [Microverse](https://http://www.microverse.org)
 - 🌱 I’m currently learning full-stack web development, and data structures and algorithms.
 - 👯 I’m looking to collaborate on openSource projects.
-- 🕸️ Please visit my [Portfolio](https://nizamuddin4493.github.io/My-Portfolio/) website.
 -  ⚡  I love to travel and see different cultures.
 - 📫 How to reach me: [nizamuddin4493@gmail.com](https://mail.google.com/)

 ## Languages and tools